IGM Biosciences (NASDAQ:IGMS) Upgraded by Zacks Investment Research to Hold

 According to Zacks, “IGM Biosciences Inc. is a biotechnology company.
 It engages in the research and development of engineered Immunoglobulin M antibodies for the treatment of cancer patients.
 The company’s lead product candidate is IGM-2323, a bispecific T cell engaging IgM, which are in clinical stage.
 IGM Biosciences Inc. is based in Mountain View, California. “

 A number of other analysts also recently issued reports on IGMS.
+HC Wainwright reiterated a buy rating on shares of IGM Biosciences in a report on Wednesday, March 31st.
 Truist lifted their price objective on shares of IGM Biosciences from $86.00 to $119.00 in a report on Wednesday, March 31st.
-HC Wainwright reiterated a buy rating on shares of IGM Biosciences in a report on Wednesday, March 31st.
 Two analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
 The stock has an average rating of Buy and a consensus price target of $101.00.

 IGM Biosciences (NASDAQ:IGMS) last posted its quarterly earnings data on Thursday, May 6th.
 The company reported ($0.95) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.98) by $0.03.
 During the same quarter last year, the company earned ($0.58) earnings per share.
 Analysts anticipate that IGM Biosciences will post -4.75 EPS for the current year.